hrydgard/ppsspp-site/docs/settings/system.md

 This tells games which format to display dates in.

-### Time
+### Time format

 This tells games which format to display times in.

 ### Confirmation button

 In some games, this controls whether X or O is for confirmation.
 This is often different between Japan and other regions, Japanese games generally use O for confirmation.
 This lets you set the preference to what you're used to.
 However, many games ignore this setting and just do what they feel like.

+## Recording

+An old and limited screen and audio recording facility.
+Not really recommended for use.